Karl Racine endorses Brian Schwalb in D.C. attorney general’s race

 Racine met individually with all four candidates in the race before they launched campaigns — and again last month — to assess their leadership, lawyering and managerial experience before deciding on Schwalb, he said.
 D.C.
 Council member Kenyan R. McDuffie (D-Ward 5) and local attorneys Ryan Jones and Bruce V. Spiva are also vying to succeed Racine.
 The Democratic primary is June 21.

-“After meeting with them and letting things process for a couple of weeks … I kept asking the same question over and over again: ‘who can do better what we have done over the last seven years?’ ” Racine said.
+“After meeting with them and letting things process for a couple of weeks … I kept asking the same question over and over again: ‘Who can do better what we have done over the last seven years?’ ” Racine said.
 “I think that’s the standard.
 And I determined that it was Brian, and it wasn’t close.”

 Schwalb, 54, earned his law degree from Harvard and defended and prosecuted civil tax matters as a trial attorney for the Justice Department.
 He joined Venable in 2005 after spending about six years in private practice, serving as vice chairman of the firm before becoming partner-in-charge of Venable’s D.C. office in 2016.
 Schwalb spent nine years working with Racine at the firm before 2014, though Racine said that was not a driving factor in his decision.